 Philippine literature is vast, informative and entertaining.
-It is the literature associated with the Philippines and includes the legends of pre-historical and colonial legacy of the Philippines.
-These are written in both indigenous and Hispanic languages.
+It is the literature associated with the Philippines and includes the legends of pre-historical and colonial legacy of the

 Most of the notable literary works of the Philippines were written during the Spanish period.
 Philippine literature is written in Spanish, Filipino (Tagalog), English and other native Philippine languages.